Chapter 19 Neural Networks

 nCategories = len(np.unique(category))

-Each output node will predict the probability that the input falls into the corresponding category, we can use softmax (multinomial logit) activation to ensure that the outcomes are valid probabilities.
+Each output node will predict the probability that the input falls into the corresponding category.
+We can use softmax (multinomial logit) activation to ensure that the outcomes are valid probabilities.
 Note that in case of just two categories, softmax activation is equivalent to ordinary logistic regression.
-But unlike ordinary logistic regression, we have a number of other layers preceding the last logistic layer.
+But unlike the ordinary logistic regression, we have a number of other layers preceding the last logistic layer.

 Getting the input shapes and output nodes right is one of the major sources of frustration when starting to work with keras.
 The error messages are long and not particularly helpful, and it is hard to understand what went wrong.
 Here is a checklist to work through if something does not work:

-• Does input_shape correctly represent the shape of a single instance of the input data?
+• Does the input shape correctly represent the shape of a single instance of the input data?

 • Do you have correct number of nodes in the softmax-activated output layer?